larahfelipe/saturn/README.md

 npm install
 ```

 After setting up all dependencies, find the `.env` file that we just created and open it with some text editor of your choice.

-Now, make sure that you have your own bot token in hands - in case you don't know how to get it, just go at the [Discord developers portal](https://discord.com/developers/) and create a new app.
+Now, make sure that you have your own bot token in hands — in case you don't know how to get it, just go at the [Discord developers portal](https://discord.com/developers/) and create a new app.
 Copy and paste the `.env` template below and replace `HELLO_WORLD` with your token.

 ```bash
 BOT_PREFIX=.
 BOT_TOKEN=HELLO_WORLD
 ```

 As mentioned before, this bot has a weather report function and also supports a MongoDB database linked to it.
-In case you wanna use these features, you will also need to set in `.env` a OpenWeather API token and your database's connection link.
+In case you wanna use these features, you will also need to set in `.env` an OpenWeather API token and your database's connection link.

 To get these features working properly, your `.env` file should have this template below with your credentials settled in the `HELLO_WORLD`'s place.